-Two economics students, one current and one former board member of EFR (Economic Faculty association Rotterdam), started a transition-focused minor on sustainability, named ‘A sustainable economic transition for Rotterdam’.
+Two economics students, one current and one former board member of EFR (Economic Faculty association Rotterdam), started a transition-focused minor on sustainability, named New economic thinking & social entrepreneurship.
 Why?
 Because a university may well be the best place to find solutions for the challenges the world is facing today.
 Emma Clemens (22) and Dunvel Délias (20) share their stories.

 ‘Many of the world’s most pressing, grand challenges of our time spark the need for transformative changes that will deeply affect the way we think, organize and behave.
 They imply a fundamental change to an economy that is sustainable, circular, prosperous and inclusive.’ – From the minor website.

 Why and how did you came up the idea for this minor?

 Emma Clemens: ‘University teacher Karen Maas and director of DRIFT Derk Loorbach invited us to think about a way to include contemporary challenges, such as climate change, in our study program.
 They wanted to provide a broader and more complete view on economics than the one commonly held.
 As economics students, we often notice that certain topics and crucial nuances are not addressed.
 Societal challenges like climate change are only being taught in terms of micro economics, whereas in reality, the way our whole economy is set up has an effect on climate change.